vurs1/FreshProduceDetector_CNN/README.md

 Edit `src/predict.py` to update the `img_path` variable with the path to your test image.
 Then run: python predict.py

-The script will print the predicted fruit class and confidence.
+The script will print the predicted produce class and confidence.

 ## Notes
 - Model trained on **64x64 pixel** images.